Aeastr/Chronicle/README.md

 ## Examples

-- `Sources/LogOutLoudExamples/SingleLoggerExample.swift`: Minimal SwiftUI list wired to `Logger.shared`, demonstrating how to present the in-app console for a single instance.
+- `Sources/ChronicleExamples/SingleLoggerExample.swift`: Minimal SwiftUI list wired to `Logger.shared`, demonstrating how to present the in-app console for a single instance.
-- `Sources/LogOutLoudExamples/MultiLoggerExample.swift`: Shows two named loggers plus the shared logger feeding the same `LogConsoleStore`, so the console view aggregates multiple sources.
+- `Sources/ChronicleExamples/MultiLoggerExample.swift`: Shows two named loggers plus the shared logger feeding the same `LogConsoleStore`, so the console view aggregates multiple sources.

-The `LogOutLoudExamples` library links both `LogOutLoud` and `LogOutLoudConsole`, so you can embed these previews in your own sample targets or UI prototyping apps.
+The `ChronicleExamples` library links both `Chronicle` and `ChronicleConsole`, so you can embed these previews in your own sample targets or UI prototyping apps.

 ---

-## Why LogOutLoud?
+## Why Chronicle?

 - **Less boilerplate** than raw `os_log` calls
 - **Centralised configuration** for filtering and formatting